google/mesop/docs/concepts.md

 ## High-level overview

-Optic is a Python library for building user interfaces.
+Mesop is a Python library for building user interfaces.
 It uses a functional programming model, with inspiration from React and Redux.

-The main idea of Optic is that the UI is a pure function of state.
+The main idea of Mesop is that the UI is a pure function of state.

 ```
 f(state) -> UI